greg-raven/Uncommon-Sense/_posts/2016-01-16-invade-the-world-invite-the-world-investigate-the-world.md

 ---
-title: 'Invade the world, invite the world, investigate the world'
+title: "Invade the world, invite the world, investigate the world"
 layout: post
 categories:
 - rights